 We limit the course to a maximum of 6 students to enable the tutor to help everyone individually.

-The shoot will start with birds placed on pre-planned perches before moving on to flight shots.
-Tom will direct the shoot taking into account the weather on the day.
-He will also provide advice and guidance on how best to capture the beauty and power of these magnificent creatures through photography.
+The shoot will start with birds placed on pre-planned perches, before moving on to flight shots.
+Fiona will direct the shoot, taking into account the weather on the day.
+She will also provide advice and guidance on how best to capture the beauty and power of these magnificent creatures through photography.
 Around 4 hours will be spent in the field, with a break for lunch in the middle, so make sure you’re appropriately dressed for the weather – as well as lying in wet grass!

-You may also be interested in our 1 day Birds of Prey Workshop
+You may also be interested in our 1 day Birds of Prey Workshop.